rodekruis/Flood_impact_models/README.md

 ### Prepare rainfall dataset for merging:

-Before I could merge the rainfall dataset with the other two datasets I had to take the following steps:
+Before I could merge the rainfall dataset with the other two datasets I had taken the following steps:
 - The rainfall data had a column with ID numbers, I have renamed this column ‘district’ and changed the ID numbers to the corresponding  uppercase district names.
 - In the rainfall data a date was written down in the following form ‘chirps.v2.0.2000.01.01’, I have deleted the  ‘chirps.v2.0.’-part and made the dates of class ‘as.Date’ instead of class ‘numeric’.
 - In the rainfall data the dates were displayed in the columns and the districtnames in the rows.
 I have transposed this the other way around (i.e. dates were displayed in rows and districts in columns).
 Afterwards, I reshaped the wide format to a long format, so that each entry was equal to the mean rainfall in a certain district on a certain date (from 2000 till now).